kbaldauf/PairWithGivenSum/README.md

 PairWithGivenSum
 ==================

-This gem takes an intger array and an integer and reutrn as pair from the array whose sum is equal to the integer.
+This gem takes an integer array and an integer and returns a pair from the array whose sum is equal to the integer.

 Getting Started
 =====